Azure/doAzureParallel/docs/00-azure-introduction.md

 ### Docker Pricing
 Using the Docker containers is free and doesn't add to the cost of bare VMs.

-## Data Science Virtual Machines (DSVM) [Deprecated]
+## Data Science Virtual Machines (DSVM)

+**doAzureParallel DOES NOT support DSVM as a runtime since v0.6.0**

-**This documentation is only valid for versions prior to v0.6.0.
+**The following section on DSVM is only valid for versions prior to v0.6.0.
 After v0.6.0 doAzureParallel uses Docker containers for the run-time.
-Additional information can be found [here](./30-customize-cluster.md)**
+Additional information can be found [here](./30-customize-cluster.md).**

 The doAzureParallel package uses the Data Science Virtual Machine (DSVM) for each node in the pool.
 The DSVM is a customized VM image that has many popular R tools pre-installed.
 Because these tools are pre-baked into the DSVM VM image, using it gives us considerable speedup when provisioning the pool.